John-Abbott-College/4A8-Notes/12_Milestones_3_and_4_help.md

 11. Remove any 'dead' or 'useless' code
     1. all tests pass

+**SUGGESTED END OF SPRINT 2**

+**HomeBudget Constructor to use for internediate state where Categories are in the database and expenses are still in XML files**
 ```csharp
 public HomeBudget(String databaseFile, String expensesXMLFile, bool newDB=false)
 {